 What is more, the software focused on electronic prescriptions, organizing visits to doctors, and storing information about patients on the cloud is not considered to be the SaMD which makes their operation, release, and maintenance much easier.
 Some countries and jurisdictions have their own point of view on nutrition and birth control applications and software, which makes these spheres of business more appealing and achievable for the startuppers.

-If you’re the US or the EU-based business wishing to release stunning software and not go broke, you can decrease the price of your project development by hiring a reliable outstaffing company from Ukraine.
+If you’re the US or the EU-based business wishing to release stunning software and not go broke, you can decrease the price of your project development by hiring a reliable outstaffing company.
 By doing so, you will not only fit into your budget but also get access to the pool of rare technical specialists ready to dedicate their expertise and skills to your medical project.

 Flytika has been working on software development for more than 14 years and thanks to this vast experience, today it is considered the prominent player on the SaMD development market.
 Trust your project to our company and hire the team that will make your dream project come true.